 Leave a Review online

-You don’t need to buy the book to review it online!
-Whatever your preferred website (Goodreads, Powell’s, Books-a-million, Barnes & Noble, or Amazon) give the book a rating and review!
+If you cannot buy the book, have no fear!
+You don’t need to buy the book to review it online.
+Plus supporting your local library is an excellent way to support your community and literacy!
+So whatever way you read a book, leave a rating and review on your website of choice (Goodreads, Powell’s, Books-a-million, Barnes & Noble, or Amazon)!
 Some websites, like Amazon, use the number of reviews to give a book traction and help it get recommended to strangers.
 By leaving a review you personally help a book be seen by more people.

 Tell someone about it!